 What is ptosis?

-Ptosis (say “TOH-sus”) means that the upper eyelid droops in a way that’s not normal.
+Ptosis (say “TOH-sus”) means the upper eyelid droops over the eye.
 Some people are born with ptosis.
 Others may get it later in life.
-It may be caused by problems with the muscles or nerves that help move the eyelid.
-If muscle or nerve problems cause ptosis, it may be more serious.
+It may be caused by problems with the muscles or nerves that move the eyelid.

 How is ptosis diagnosed?

-To find out if you have ptosis, your doctor will ask questions about your eye problems and do an exam.
-The doctor will test the strength of the muscles that move the eyelid.
-If your doctor thinks there may be a problem with the muscles or nerves, you may have more tests.
-These include imaging tests, such as an MRI, and tests to check the nerves.
+Your doctor will ask questions about your symptoms and do an exam.
+They'll take measurements of the eyelid and test the strength of the muscles.
+If the doctor thinks there is a problem with the muscles or nerves, you may have more tests.
+These may include imaging tests, such as an MRI.

 How is ptosis treated?